 A 325-litre boot (expanding to 411 litres by sliding the rear seat forward) beats that of its predecessor and most other superminis, and the rear seats split 60/40.
 With all of them folded into the floor maximum boot space sits at 1,495 litres.

-Cabin refinement is “better than competitors” too, and although the diesels can be a little rumbly around town, things get better with speed.
-Above all, it’s a “sure-footed and very capable car”.
+Cabin refinement is better than class average, and although the diesels can be a little rumbly around town, things get better with speed.
+Above all, it’s a sure-footed and very capable car.

 Opt for the DIG-S model, and Nissan assumes you’ll appreciate a little more sporting flavour.
 As a result, DIG-S models come with 16-inch (rather than 15-inch) alloy wheels, as well as steering and suspension tweaks.
 It’s the most fun of the lot, and doesn’t compromise the ride quality too badly.
 Seems a bit out of place on an otherwise un-sporty car though…